metastable-void/alarkhabil-server/README.md

 # Al Arkhabil API server

-Backend API server for the independent thought publication platform.
+Backend API server for Al Arkhabil, the independent thought publication platform.

 ## About this API